-Year 1 Health Protection induction / on call
+Year 1 Health Protection induction / on call (in and out of hours - see below)

 Sit MFPHMI Part I for those who have not yet passed Part I. This is a requirement of the scheme.

 Completion of MPH/ Part I academic training for those undertaking this